WebMemex/freeze-dry/src/resource/links/Readme.md

 ## How the live view works

-Extracted links remain coupled with the DOM/stylesheet, so e.g. `link.target` will always return its current target, and setting its target will mutate the DOM/stylesheet.
+Links remain coupled with the DOM/stylesheet, so e.g. `link.target` will always return its current target, and setting its target will mutate the DOM/stylesheet.

-However, the links array itself will not update when links are inserted or removed, so e.g. a newly inserted `<a>` element will not appear in the previously extracted array of links; similar to the behaviour of `Document.querySelectorAll` (this behaviour could be changed in the future).
+However, the links array itself will not update when links are inserted or removed, so e.g. a newly inserted `<a>` element will not appear in the previously returned array of links; similar to the behaviour of `Document.querySelectorAll` (this behaviour could be changed in the future).

 <details><summary><b>
 Caveat: changing attributes/stylesheets containing multiple links